What this app does

 When you erase, paint, or run the AI, you're modifying that stencil, not your photo.
 Your original is always there underneath, pixel-perfect.
 When you export, the original is combined with the stencil at full resolution to produce the final image.

 This means you can edit as much as you want without losing image quality.
-Undo as many times as you like, try different things, throw it all away with Start over — your source photo never gets damaged.
+Undo as many times as you like, try different things, throw it all away with Start over — which resets every layer all the way back to the image you uploaded (one Ctrl+Z brings your work back) — your source photo never gets damaged.

 🖱 Select

 🖱 Select (press S) is the main "do stuff" tool.
 It works on both outlines and image layers.
 Hover over an outline to highlight it (outlines take priority over images), or hover over a visible part of an image layer to highlight that layer instead.
 Click to select, shift-click to toggle multiple outlines.
-When something is selected, an action bar appears at the bottom with Fill Region/Layer, Copy, Cut, Paste, Invert, Restore, Delete, and Deselect.
+When something is selected, an action bar appears at the bottom with Copy, Cut, Paste, Invert, Restore, Delete, and Deselect (the ⬛ Fill Region/Layer button lives in the Color tab, stacked under the 🪣 Paint Bucket).
 These work on both outline regions and entire image layers.
 Hold Alt while hovering to reach under a nested outline.
+Right-drag a box anywhere on the canvas to drop a rectangular outline in that shape — it lands already selected, ready to move, cut, or transform.
+Hold Shift while right-dragging to instead select any shapes that fall inside the box (the older marquee behavior).
 The standard Ctrl/⌘+X, Ctrl/⌘+C, and Ctrl/⌘+V shortcuts work from any tool.

 Donuts and nested rings.
 When a tool traces a shape with a hole (like a ring), each ring is a separate outline.
 Hovering over one ring highlights only that ring — the other ring stays inactive.
 Click a single ring to select just it.
 To select both rings together (to Fill or Cut the donut shape with the hole preserved), click one ring then shift-click the other.
 The Fill/Cut operations honor the even-odd rule, so selecting both rings produces a real donut-with-hole result; selecting only the outer ring fills the whole area including the hole; selecting only the inner ring fills only the hole.

 Transforming and recoloring layers and outlines.
 While the Select tool is active with something selected, a tab strip sits on top of the action bar with two tabs: 🎨 Color (left) and ◈ Transform (right).
 Clicking a tab expands its panel below the tabs — they're mutually exclusive, so expanding one collapses the other.
-Transform stays "always on" inside Select; its controls (Scale / Rotate / Flip / Reset / Center Image) just reveal when the tab is expanded.
+Transform stays "always on" inside Select; its controls (Scale / Rotate / Opacity / Flip / Reset / Center) just reveal when the tab is expanded.

 In transform mode, click an image layer to select it for dragging, scaling, flipping, or rotating.
 Shift+click to select multiple image layers — all selected layers are highlighted.
-Inline controls (scale slider, flip H/V, rotate) appear in the top bar and operate on the primary (most recently clicked) layer.
+Inline controls (scale, rotate, and opacity dials, flip H/V) appear in the top bar; the readouts track the primary (most recently clicked) layer, and dragged values apply to every selected layer.
 Click a selected layer again to deselect it, or click empty space (on the canvas, or in the empty area of the Layers panel) to deselect all.

 Multi-select in the Layers panel works the same way: Ctrl/⌘+click rows to add or remove individual layers from the selection, or Shift+click a row to extend a range.
 Once multiple layers are selected — whether you picked them on the canvas, in the panel, or a mix of both — pressing Delete or Backspace removes them all in a single undoable step.
 Cmd/Ctrl+C, Cmd/Ctrl+X, and the Move tool also act on the full set.
 Press Escape to clear the selection.